qkeddy/anaplan-audit-history/README.md

 ## Usage

-1. When executing the first time on a particular device, open the CLI in the project folder and run `python3 anaplan.py -r -c <<enter Client ID>>`
+1. When executing the first time on a particular device, open the CLI in the project folder and run `python3 anaplan.py -r -c <<enter Client ID>>`.

-2. After the above step, the script can be executed unattended by simply executing `python3 anaplan.py`
+2. After the above step, the script can be executed unattended by simply executing `python3 anaplan.py`.

+3. To see all command line arguments, start the script with `-h`.

+4. To update any of the Anaplan API URLs, please edit the file `settings.json`.

 Note: The `client_id` and `refresh_token` are stored as encrypted values in a SQLite database.
 As an alternative, a solution like [auth0](https://auth0.com/) would further enhance security.